-In his column, Dr. Sun added that he had also presented at the ITU Final Conference, which was held online worldwide after the conference, and that "this challenge gave me the experience of using machine learning and deep learning to solve real-world 5G network problems, and allowed me to communicate with other researchers [around the world].He is expected to play an active role in this year's competition, which will be held again this year, and has been a great inspiration and influence to the younger students of his alma mater.
+In his column, Dr. Sun added his experience of presenting at the ITU Final Conference, which was held online worldwide after the conference, and wrote, "This challenge gave me the experience of solving real-world 5G network problems using machine learning and deep learning, and communicating with other researchers [around the world].They are expected to perform well at this year's competition, which will be held again this year, and have greatly inspired and influenced the younger students at their alma maters.

-In 2021, KCGI newly established "Artificial Intelligence" as a specialized subject group.Students learn the basic theory and application of artificial intelligence and related techniques such as data science through actual examples in various application fields, and acquire techniques for using artificial intelligence in various fields while becoming proficient in artificial intelligence-related software.
+KCGI has newly established "Artificial Intelligence" as a specialized field subject group in the academic year 2021.Students will learn the basic theory and application of artificial intelligence and related technologies such as data science through examples in various application fields, and master the techniques for utilizing artificial intelligence in various fields while becoming proficient in software related to artificial intelligence.

-The Institute of Electronics, Information and Communication Engineers Communications Society Magazine B-plus Official Site
+The Communications Society Magazine of the Institute of Electronics, Information and Communication Engineers B-plus official site